Royals edge Astros to even series at 1-1

 Both starters -- Astros left-hander Scott Kazmir and Royals right-hander Johnny Cueto -- were acquired in late July trades to bolster their club’s chances for the postseason.

-“From the first pitch of the game I felt I had good command of all my pitches,” Kazmir said.
-“I was able to give the hitters a different look.
-I felt great.
-I felt I was getting stronger as the game was going on.”

-Cueto had a shaky first three innings, permitting four runs and six hits, including a home run by Rasmus, but only one hit after that.
+Cueto, obtained in a July 26 trade with Cincinnati, had a shaky first three innings, permitting four runs and six hits, including a home run by left fielder Colby Rasmus, but only one hit after that.
 Cueto’s final line was four runs, seven hits and three walks in six innings.

-”I felt strong,“ Cueto said via an interpreter. ”I felt like I was aggressive.
-Obviously this was a very important game that I had to go out and perform for my team.

-“I didn’t feel any pressure at all.
-I knows the magnitude of the trade and I know why I was brought here.
-I take a lot of pride in my stuff and a lot of pride in helping my club win.”
+The Royals won a crucial challenge in the ninth when Davis picked off pinch-runner Carlos Gomez at first base.
+After being called safe on the field, the call was reversed after a 62-second review.

 Editing by Andrew Both